azhuravchak/azhuravchak.github.io/_pages/teaching.md

     - Administrating Google Cloud Skills Boost Platform (over 300 students)
 ---

-# Teaching Overview

 I am currently a **Teaching Assistant** at **Lviv Polytechnic National University** for the subject **Incident Response** in the **Department of Information Security**.
 My responsibilities include:

-- Creation of subject materials.
+- Creation of subject materials
+- Checking student laboratory work and assigning grades
 - Administrating the Google Cloud Skills Boost Platform for over 300 students.

-This is a 6-month role starting in 2024.
+This is a 9-month role starting in 2024.